Better Options Than Yelling at Your Kids When You're Angry

-We don't always do our best parenting in the heat of the moment.
-The good news is that when we realize we haven't handled a parenting situation in the ideal way, we can reflect on what happened and figure out what we would like to do differently in the future.
+It's hard to do your best parenting in the heat of the moment.
+The good news is that when you realize you haven't handled a parenting situation in the ideal way, you can reflect on what happened and figure out what you would like to do differently in the future.

-Sometimes we're too close to the situation or still too upset to see any alternatives.
+Sometimes you are too close to the situation or still too upset to see any alternatives.
 If this is the case, it can be helpful to ask other parents for ideas.
 It's always easier to see choices when you're not the parent involved!

 - Repeatedly respond to each request for an ice cream cone with "What was my answer?"
 By using the same response, it is easier to remain calm and avoid becoming angry by arguing.